Terms and Conditions of Sale and Supply (England & Wales law)

 5.6

-Hidden defects must be reported in writing within 7 days of discovery and in any event before expiry of the warranty period.
+Hidden defects must be reported in writing within 7 calendar days of discovery and in any event before expiry of the warranty period.

 5.7